Upcoming Trainings & Events

 Collin McCann - Associate Director for First Year Programs and Leadership Development

 Gayatree Siddhanta Sarma - Visiting Professional Lecturer, School of Management

-This event is co-sponsored by the Marist College Diversity Council, Enterprise, and the Center for Multicultural Affairs.
+This event was co-sponsored by the Marist College Diversity Council, Enterprise, and the Center for Multicultural Affairs.

 OUT in the Real World